lghiggino/lghiggino/README.md

 <h1 align="center">Hi 👋, I'm Leonardo</h1>
 <h3 align="center">A fullstack developer from Brazil, working remotely.</h3>

 I am proficient in both Frontend development and Backend development.
 I have extensive knowledge in NextJS, React, HTML, CSS and Javascript.
-I am also proficient at Google Firebase including, noSQL databases, athentication, hosting, analytics and cloud functions.
+I am also proficient at Google Firebase noSQL database, athentication, hosting and analytics.
 I'm growing my knowledge in React Native, TypeScript, Node.Js, MongoDB  and Postgres at the momment.
 As a software engineer, I aspire to help bring creative projects to life and demonstrate my commitment to developing world-class software solutions.

 I develop web projects geared towards education, data transparency and open-data,  and web-scraping.
 They all share a strong emphasis on elegant design, usability and accessibility, always aimed at providing meaningful experiences to users.